-Choosing the right codes for the services you provide—and supporting them with appropriate documentation—is essential to billing correctly for those services and helping you avoid an audit.
-Understanding and adhering to the latest coding requirements can be tricky, but it’s essential to maximizing your revenue.
-Learn about the basics of coding; understand the complexities of coding for evaluation and management (E/M) patient visits; and find out how you can optimize fee-for-service (FFS) revenue, improve quality, and decrease total cost of care by providing Medicare annual wellness visits and other care coordination services.
+Choosing the right codes for services you provide—and supporting them with proper documentation—is essential to billing correctly and avoiding an audit.
+Adhering to the latest coding requirements can be tricky, but it’s essential to maximizing your revenue.
+Learn about the basics of coding; understand the complexities of coding for evaluation and management (E/M) patient visits; and find out how to optimize fee-for-service (FFS) revenue, improve quality, and decrease costs by providing Medicare annual wellness visits and other care coordination services.

-The two tracks MACRA established for Medicare payment—MIPS and AAPMs—are known collectively as the Quality Payment Program (QPP).
+MACRA established two Medicare payment tracks—MIPS and AAPMs—known collectively as the Quality Payment Program (QPP).
 As Medicare’s FFS, pay-for-performance program, MIPS assesses eligible clinicians on four categories: quality, cost, improvement activities, and promoting interoperability.
-Whereas MIPS aims to prepare your practice to transition to an APM by helping you develop the skills you need to succeed in value-based payment (VBP), AAPMs may be a better option if you and your practice already have experience in this environment.
-MIPS APMs can also serve as a transition path to AAPMs for those who are participating in an APM but are not quite ready to assume significant downside risk.
-QPP’s technical assistance programs can help you determine which program best meets your needs.
+MIPS aims to prepare your practice to transition to an APM by fostering the skills needed to succeed in value-based payment (VBP); AAPMs may be a better option if your practice already has experience in this environment.
+MIPS APMs can assist in transitioning to AAPMs for those participating in an APM who are not ready to assume sizable downside risk.
+QPP’s technical assistance programs can help you determine which program is best for you.

 When it comes to Medicare contracting, you basically have three choices.
-You can sign a participating (PAR) agreement and agree to accept Medicare's allowed charge as payment in full for all your Medicare patients.
-You may elect to be a non-PAR physician, which allows you to make assignment decisions on a case-by-case basis and bill patients for more than the Medicare allowance for unassigned claims up to a predetermined cutoff.
-Or you can become a private contracting physician, agreeing to bill patients directly and forgo any payments from Medicare to you or your patients.
-Review the options before making your decision.
+You can sign a participating (PAR) agreement and agree to accept Medicare's allowed charge as payment in full for your Medicare patients.
+If you elect to be a non-PAR physician, you may make assignment decisions on a case-by-case basis and bill patients for more than the Medicare allowance for unassigned claims up to a predetermined cutoff.
+Or you can become a private contracting physician, agreeing to bill patients directly and forgo all payments from Medicare.
+Review the options before you decide.

 Like other innovative payment models, those being promulgated by private payers are increasingly focused on boosting quality and reducing costs by moving physicians toward value- rather than volume-based payment arrangements.
-Still, as might be expected, the wide range of actors in this space translates to a patchwork of different policies, procedures, and payment modalities that can add significant complexity to your medical practice.
+However, the wide range of actors in this space translates to a patchwork of different policies, procedures, and payment modalities that can add significant complexity to your medical practice.
 Discover what’s being done to promote administrative simplification, and find out how you can lessen the excessive burdens posed by prior authorizations.

 Evaluation and management (E/M) codes are the family physician’s bread and butter.
 To maximize payment and reduce the chances of being audited, you need to understand how to properly code and document E/M services.
 Put the information you need at your fingertips—literally—with a comprehensive resource that reflects the 2021 office visit E/M guideline changes.